Skip to content

 • offer onsite basic support such as contraception, pregnancy and sexually transmitted infection (STI) testing; and

-• some DV/SA programs have partnered with community health centers to offer more robust health services onsite at DV/SA programs.
+• partner with health centers to offer more robust health services onsite at DV/SA programs.

 Tools to Promote Universal Education